SophiaKas/text_mining_project/README.md

 Based on: [Sentiment Analysis of IMDB Movie Reviews](https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews)

-Created for a group assignment as part of the OTH Regensburg course "Foundations of Machine Learning for Computer Science, Business, and Medicine: A Practical Journey with Orange Data Mining and Python"
+Created for a group assignment as part of a Machine learning and Data mining course

 ## Usage